Make Patternkit Pattern Entity Cache Invalidation Configurable

 4. Configure the default layout for Basic Page and add an instance of "[Patternkit] Example"

-This is the behavior as of the Beta 10 release, but returning to this with the new changes in place will require disabling the new setting.
+This is the default behavior and should represent what happens before changes in this issue as well as afterward with the default configuration in use.
 For this scenario, we expect to see the caches for all pages containing blocks using the same pattern, whether overridden or in default layouts, invalidated when one block instance is updated.
 To do this, we'll need to view the site in one browser window as an anonymous user while logged into another window to make the administrative updates being tested.

 1. Edit the file at modules/patternkit_example/lib/patternkit/src/atoms/example/src/example.twig in the Patternkit module directory